datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L02-when-vector-data-dont-line-up-CRS.md

 ---
 layout: post
-title: "Lesson 02: When Vector Data Don't Line Up - Handling Spatial Projection & CRS in R"
+title: "Vector 02: When Vector Data Don't Line Up - Handling Spatial Projection & CRS in R"
 date:   2015-10-25
 authors: [Joseph Stachelek, Leah Wasser, Megan A. Jones]
 contributors: [Sarah Newman]
 dateCreated:  2015-10-23
-lastModified: 2016-02-05
+lastModified: 2016-02-08
 packagesLibraries: [rgdal, raster]
 categories: [self-paced-tutorial]
 mainTag: vector-data-series
 tags: [vector-data, R, spatial-data-gis]
-workshopSeries: [vector-data-series]
+tutorialSeries: [vector-data-series]
 description: "This tutorial will cover how to identify the CRS of a spatial vector object in R. It will also explore differences in units associated with different projections and how to reproject data using spTransform in R. Spatial